FERI-RIT-NoCom/backend/README.md

 # backend

 **V backend-u bo implementirano:**<br>
-- Registracija in prijava uporabnika bo izvedena z API-jem, ki bo spisan v Express.js.<br>
+- Registracija in prijava (z API-jem, spisanim v Express.js).<br>
-- Preko njega se bojo dodajali tudi komentarji, ki jih objavi prijavljen uporabnik.
-Sledili se bojo tudi komentarji, ki jih je uporabnik vseckal.
+- Moznost dodajanja komentarjev, ki jih objavi prijavljen uporabnik.
+- Sledenje vseckanih komentarjev.

 **Implementation in the backend will include the following:**<br>
 - Registration and login will be implemented with the API, written in Express.js.<br>